JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 ## Processes

-Julia functions can be registered and run as processes if they have an input and an output channel as their first two arguments.
+Julia functions can be registered and run as processes.
 They follow another (the process-oriented) scheme and can be suspended and reactivated by the scheduler if they wait for something or delay.
 They must not (but are free to) handle and create events explicitly.

 ```@docs
 SimProcess